miklcct/thin_php_app/README.md

 when run.
 2. Create views by writing templates and subclassing the provided abstract `View` (for non-template views), `Template` (for templates in any language) or `PhpTemplate` (for PHP templates) class.
-The view data for PHP templates should be declared as protected member variables in your concrete view, which is accessible in the template by `$this->parameter`.
-A helper function `e()` is provided for easy output escaping.
+The view data for PHP templates should be declared as protected members in your concrete view, which is accessible in the template by `$this->parameter`.
+Helper functions are provided for easy output escaping.
 3. Create the entry point to start the application, which is accessible under the document root.
 The entry point should:
     1. `require` the composer autoloader.
     2. Set up error and exception handlers (optional).